 Both of these wallets have their strong points like Ledger Wallet has more Coins support than Trezor and is made from stainless steel.
 While Trezor has more number of independent wallet apps support and is free from chips so that communication is reduced to minimize the risk.
 Both of the companies have device setup videos (Youtube) and tutorials to get started and troubleshooting.

 If you ask me personally, I would grab Ledger’s latest product Ledger Nano X due to its slick design and robust security.

 Where Should you buy hardware wallets?

 For buying, I would recommend you to buy from the official website only for security reasons.
 You can even pay through Bitcoin on their official stores.
-It may cost you a bit extra if you’re from other countries like India wherein you may also have to pay custom fee but it’s all worth if you get a genuine untouched wallet.
+It may cost you a bit extra if you’re from other countries like India wherein you may also have to pay customs fee but it’s all worth if you get a genuine untouched wallet.

 In the end, whatever wallet you choose, you would have the security of keeping your private key out of hackers’ sight and in your pocket.
-Now you don’t need to go to store your private key on any cloud based wallet.
+Now you don’t need to go to store your private key on any cloud-based wallet.
 You can access your wallet at any time now.